 This is the initial public offering of our common stock.
 No public market currently exists for our common stock.
 We are offering all of the shares of common stock offered by this prospectus.
-We expect the public offering price to be between \$ and \$ per share.

-We have applied to list our common stock on The NASDAQ Global Market under the symbol "VSTM."
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "VSTM."